quietui/quiet/docs/docs/components/icon.md

 ### Changing the stroke

 You can change the thickness of the default icon library's icons by setting the `stroke-width` property on the icon.
 For best results, use a value between 1px and 2px at 0.25px intervals.
+If icons look too thick or thin at various sizes, try adjusting their stroke width!

 ```html {.example}
 <div style="font-size: 1.5rem;">